sharmt1411/Aispeakingpractice/Readme.md

 - Note: The project can also be deployed on servers for multi-user conversations.
 However, currently the original STT library Coqui model hasn't implemented parallelization, so one user needs about 4G VRAM using Coqui.
   - A 24G VRAM server can support about 5-6 users chatting simultaneously.
   - After server deployment, service instances will be automatically allocated and destroyed after 300s, or can run long-term on your own machine.

+### How to use 2: Docker（recommend）

+- If you don't have Docker installed, go to the official website to install it
+- `docker pull sharmt/ai-speaking-image:latest` The image size is about 14GB, including cuda12.2, pytorch dependencies, coqui model, whisper tiny, small models, and nltktokennizer
+  - You can also create your own image using the Dockerfile in the folder
+- Run `docker run --gpus all --name ai-speaking -p 5000:5000 -it sharmt/ai-speaking-image`
+- After fully starting up, it will generate an ai_voice_chat_app\config.txt file.
+You need to modify the configuration file and set up the relevant API keys, which can generally all be applied for free
+- After configuration is complete, save and restart the image
+- Open http://localhost:5000/ and you can start having conversations!

 ### Project Structure